Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 # 5. Add device
 ```
-Connect the device to WiFi and add the device to the user's account.
-It is recommended to use a QR code to accompany the network to add
+Connecting the device to WiFi and add the device to the user's account.
+It is recommended to add device via QR code
 ```
-## 5.1 Add equipment to QR code distribution network
+## 5.1 Add device via QR code
 ```
-After obtaining the token, a QR code is generated.
-The device scans the QR code and hears a tone, which turns into a blue light to indicate that the company has successfully accompany the network.
+After obtaining the token, generating an QR code, let device scan the QR code, the network setting is successful if you hear a beep and the device turns to blue light.
-Then search for device addition, support automatic addition and wait for device addition to complete.
+Then you can start searching and waiting for the device addition to complete.
 ```
 ### 5.1.1 Generate QR Code
 ```
 【description】
-After obtaining the token, a QR code is generated.
-The device scans the QR code and hears a tone, which turns into a blue light to indicate that the company has successfully accompany the network.
-Then search for device addition, support automatic addition and wait for device addition to complete.
+Using token to generate an QR code.

 [Function call]